rdonmez/CaseStudy/README.md

 2. Navigate to repo directory
 3. Run the following command
    - ``docker-compose up``
 4. Wait for RabbitMQ to up and running.
-Service containers restarts till RabbitMQ is ready.
+Service containers restart till RabbitMQ is ready.

 ## Accessing the APIs
    - StockService API: http://localhost:5001/swagger/index.html